jobrunr/website/content/en/guides/authentication/anonymous-authentication.md

 ---
-title: Anonymous Authentication
+title: Secure your JobRunr Dashboard with Anonymous Authentication
-description: This guide will help you easily restrict access to your JobRunr dashboard using an anonymous authentication provider.
+description: This guide will help you restrict access to your JobRunr dashboard using an anonymous authentication.
+Easily and quickly define authorization rules.
 tags:
     - Auth
     - JobRunr Pro
 draft: true
 ---
-JobRunr Pro allows to define a set of rules to restrict the access to the [Dashboard]({{< ref "/dashboard" >}} "Dashboard documentation") and nd its underlying `REST API`.
+JobRunr Pro allows to define a set of rules to restrict the access to the [Dashboard]({{< ref "/dashboard" >}} "Dashboard documentation") and its underlying `REST API`.
 In this guide, you will learn how to utilize the `AnonymousAuthenticationProvider` to implement authorization rules without the need for user authentication.

 ## Prerequisites
-- JobRunr Pro 6.2.4
+- JobRunr Pro 6.2.4 or later
 - You already know how to configure JobRunr

 ## What is an `AnonymousAuthenticationProvider`